denisJaved/DBlog/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-‼️ USE DISCUSSIONS TO REQUEST FEATURES!
+‼️ USE https://denisjaved.github.io/discord TO REQUEST FEATURES!
 YOU CAN USE THIS TEMPLATE TO DO IT

 **Is feature realted to other issues or bugs**
 It's pretty self-explainatory